 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.30 7/22/2020 Michael Moran inside the machine?
 The CO2 that it is converted to when it comes to the surface, is that an amount of concern?
 Even if it's not toxic, it's not adding nutrients to the muck, correct?
 Soil conditioning is used to improve TBM performance and to modify ground conditions to provide better control of the tunneling operation.
-The addition of conditioning agents may be introduced at various points in the tunneling process, including: at the cuttehead/ground interface, within the cutterhead chamber, in the screw conveyor and around the outside of the tunneling shield.
+The addtion of conditioning agents may be introduced at various points in the tunneling process, including: at the cuttehead/ground interface, within the cutterhead chamber, in the screw conveyor and around the outside of the tunneling shield.
 The additives used for soil coniditioning in TBM operations will be non-toxic and biodegradable so that the amount of CO2 that is naturally produced will have neglible impact on the environment.
 Steve Dubnewych 8/26/2020 Responded 10.31 7/22/2020 Peter Robertson 70 feet.
 Is there an anticipated figure for how long it will take to do the project on Mandeville Island?
 The proposed shaft on Mandeville Island would be used to perform maintenance on the TBM which could last several weeks.
 Once maintenance is completed the TBM would move on and would continue to excavate the tunnel drive.
 It would take approximately 18 months to construct the 82 foot diameter shaft.
 The schedule and time to construct the 70 foot diameter shaft is currently being developed.
 Steve Dubnewych 8/26/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.32 7/22/2020 Cecilia Giacoma I have input from Delta stakeholders stating that the DCA should discontinue the evaluation of the 3000 cfs intakes previously proposed because they cannot reasonably protect fish and other aquatic species.
-They have significant impacts on Delta legacy communities.
-A smaller design should be worked on to allow salmon to be exposed to the intakes for no more than 15 minutes.
-A smaller intake would also allow for more flexibility on where to put them.
-Several of the options include intakes with a design capacity of 1,500 cfs, and the potential changes to aquatic resources and other environmental resources would be analyzed in the EIR.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.32 7/22/2020 Cecilia Giacoma previously proposed because they cannot reasonably protect Several of the options include intakes with a design capacity of 1,500 cfs, and the potential changes to aquatic resources and other environmental resources would be analyzed in the EIR.
 The use of a an inake with a design capacity of 3,000 cfs was used as a basis of most options to minimize the number of intakes along the riverbank.
-Phil Ryan Gwen Buchholz 8/26/2020 Responded 10.33 7/22/2020 Douglas Hsia DWR will be contacting land owners by phone beginning in mid-August, which will be followed with a letter from the DCA in late August.
+Phil Ryan Gwen Buchholz 8/26/2020 Responded 10.33 7/22/2020 Douglas Hsia burrows, they know that the DCA has already identified some property for boring tests.
+They are wondering when people are DWR will be contacting land owners by phone beginning in mid-August, which will be followed with a letter from the DCA in late August.
 The letter will provide details on the subsurface exploration program and will provide specific contact details for each owner.
 8/26/2020 Responded